fritzrehde/watchbind/README.md

 ```

 First, the selected lines are deleted using the `DELETE-OP` (e.g. `echo $LINES | xargs rm`).
-Then, we want to see the updated output of the input command that doesn't contain the deleted lines anymore, so we `reload`.
+Then, we want to see the updated output of the watched command that doesn't contain the deleted lines anymore, so we `reload`.
 Finally, we want to remove our the selection of the now removed lines, so we call `unselect-all`.

 ### Piping

-If you want to use pipes in your command on the command line, make sure to escape the pipe symbol like so:
+If you want to use pipes in your watched command on the command-line, make sure to escape the pipe symbol like so:
 ```
 watchbind ls \| grep "test"
 ```
-or put quotes around the command
+or put quotes around the watched command
 ```
 watchbind "ls | grep test"
 ```